veertuinc/anka-docs/content/en/docs/Anka Build Cloud/CI Plugins/Jenkins/_index.md

 1. Navigate to `Manage Jenkins > Manage Plugins` and click on the **Available** tab.
 Search in **Filter** for "Anka", then install it. _You won't see any results if it's already installed._

 2. Now you can configure the Anka Cloud.
-Navigate to `Manage Jenkins > Manage Nodes and Clouds` and find the section called `Configure Clouds`.
+Navigate to `Manage Jenkins > Manage Nodes and Clouds` and find the section called `Configure Clouds` (on older versions you can find this under `Configure System`).
 Inside of `Configure Clouds`, click on **Add a new Cloud** at the bottom of the page and then click on **Anka Cloud**.

 3. You now have an Anka Cloud panel exposed to do your configuration.
 You can set **Anka Build Cloud** to be anything you want.
 However, you'll need to set **Build Controller URL with port** to the proper URL of your controller, and _**make sure you include the port**_: `http://<ip/domain>:80`.
 Once you're done, click **Save**.